nokotan/OpenSiv3DWebPage/pages/building/get-emscripten.md

 </details>

-Click `Emscripten.exe` in the assets list to download.
+Click `EmscriptenOffline.exe` in the assets list to download.
+Downloading `EmscriptenOffline.exe` will take more than 10 minutes depending on your network environment.
+Please be patient.

 ![EmscriptenInstallerGitHub](/assets/img/building/install-emscripten/EmscriptenInstallerGitHub.png)